How to Pause Your Audible Membership (and why it sucks!)

 Navigate to the menu in the top right with “Hi, <your name>” and click on Account Details.

-The Membership details screen should be open on your screen now.
+The Membership details page should be open on your screen now.
 Next to the “Switch Membership” button, you will see “Pause membership” in a simple blue font, as well as “Cancel membership”.

 You will be asked to confirm that you want to place your membership on hold for up to three months.
 Once you confirm this by clicking “Continue,” your Audible subscription will be paused.

-If you want to reactivate your subscription early, simply go to the same screen to end the pause.
+If you want to reactivate your subscription early, simply go to the same page to end the hold.
 Otherwise, your subscription will automatically activate, and you will be billed again after three months.

-If you get an error notice, you can contact Audible customer service.
+If you get an error notice or don’t see a link to pause your membership as per the image above, you can contact Audible customer service.
 But chances are you had put your membership on hold in the past 15 months and aren’t eligible again yet.

 Why I think Audible should change the Pause Membership option

-I believe that the Pause Audible membership option isn’t particularly attractive to customers.
+I believe that the Audible pause isn’t attractive to customers and unnecessarily restricts membership benefits.

 Yes, a casual listener who has a lot of Audible credits might appreciate it.
-But honestly, you can also just take the plunge, buy a couple of books and pre-orders for the credits you have saved up, and then cancel.
+But honestly, you can also just take the plunge and cancel instead.

-So, I think as an incentive for us to keep and pause our Audible memberships, we should be able to access Audible Plus while our subscription is on hold.
+I believe, as an incentive for us to keep and pause our Audible memberships, we should be able to access Audible Plus while our subscription is on hold.

 Three months of free Audible Plus access every 15 months really doesn’t seem like that big a deal for a company that constantly offers free trial months or significantly discounted subscriptions.

-And without that, I strongly feel that in most cases, pausing doesn’t offer enough benefits compared to outright ending your membership.
+And, without the Plus access, I strongly feel that in most cases, pausing doesn’t offer enough benefits compared to outright ending my membership.

 Lovely Audiobooks Newsletter